 Sizing the Allocation: considering bitcoin's historical performance, it need not constitute a large portion of the HSA to have a material impact.
-Historical modeling suggests that even a modest allocation of 5-10% of the HSA to bitcoin would have significantly improved return outcomes in the past.
+Historical modeling suggests that an allocation of 5-10% of the HSA to bitcoin would have significantly improved return outcomes in the past.
 This range allows meaningful exposure without unduly jeopardizing the portfolio's stability.
-Everyone should assess their risk tolerance, but generally the goal is to hedge healthcare inflation, not to speculate.
-Even a 5% allocation, if bitcoin were to continue to greatly outperform, could be the difference in covering a nursing home stay 20 years from now.
+Each individual should assess their risk tolerance, but generally the goal is to hedge healthcare inflation, not to speculate.
+Even a 5% allocation, if bitcoin were to continue to greatly appreciate, could be the difference in covering long term care 20 years from now.
+Additionally, combined with HSAs triple tax advantage, bitcoin holders in an HSA need not worry about capital gains taxes when it comes time to spend on medical eligible goods and services.